trillek-team/tec/CONTRIBUTING.md

 ## What Makes a Good Issue

-- A clear and concise description of the problem or feature request.
+- Provide a clear and concise description of the problem or feature request.
-- Steps to reproduce the problem, if applicable.
+- Include steps to reproduce the problem, if applicable.
-- Any relevant screenshots or logs.
+- Attach any relevant screenshots or logs.
-- Information about your environment (OS, version, etc.).
+- Provide information about your environment (OS, version, etc.).
+- Avoid common mistakes such as vague descriptions or missing information.

 ## Release Schedule